xmy953538104/benjiMY/CONTRIBUTING.md

 We use and recommend the following workflow:

 1. Create or find an issue for your work.
   - You can skip this step for trivial changes.
   - Get agreement from the team and the community that your proposed change is a good one if it is of significant size or changes core functionality.
   - Clearly state that you are going to take on implementing it, if that's the case.
 You can request that the issue be assigned to you.
 Note: The issue filer and the implementer don't have to be the same person.
 2. Create a personal fork of the repository on GitHub (if you don't already have one).
 3. In your fork, create a branch off of main (`git checkout -b mybranch`).
   - Branches are useful since they isolate your changes from incoming changes from upstream.
 They also enable you to create multiple PRs from the same fork.
 4. Make and commit your changes to your branch.
-    - [Build Instructions](https://github.com/KeatonTheBot/Ryujinx#building) explains how to build and test.
+  - [Build Instructions](https://git.ryujinx.app/kenji-nx/ryujinx#building) explains how to build and test.
   - Commit messages should be clear statements of action and intent.
 6. Build the repository with your changes.
   - Make sure that the builds are clean.
   - Make sure that `dotnet format` has been run and any corrections tested and committed.
 7. Create a pull request (PR) against the Ryujinx/Ryujinx repository's **main** branch.
   - State in the description what issue or improvement your change is addressing.
-    - Check if all the Continuous Integration checks are passing.
-Refer to [Actions](https://github.com/KeatonTheBot/Ryujinx/actions) to check for outstanding errors.
 8. Wait for feedback or approval of your changes from the core development team
   - Details about the pull request [review procedure](docs/workflow/ci/pr-guide.md).
 9. When the team members have signed off, and all checks are green, your PR will be merged.
   - The next official build will automatically include your change.
   - You can delete the branch you used for making the change.

-### Good First Issues

-The team marks the most straightforward issues as [good first issues](https://github.com/KeatonTheBot/Ryujinx/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
-This set of issues is the place to start if you are interested in contributing but new to the codebase.

 ### Commit Messages